wocherw/datasciencecoursera/README.md

 			ID_Activity, Variable, Value
 				Variable contained the names of the columns

-	the average was then calculated by the ID_Activity to Variable combination.
+	The average was then calculated by the ID_Activity to Variable combination.

 	To make the data more readable, the result was formatted back to the long format.
 	This included separating the ID_Activity column back into 2 separate columns.